-The placement of a decimal point in the definition does not affect the assembly of the constant in any way, because, unlike fixed-point and floating-point constants, a decimal constant is not converted to its binary equivalent.
+The placement of a decimal point in the definition does not affect the assembly of the constant in any way because, unlike fixed-point and floating-point constants, a decimal constant is not converted to its binary equivalent.
 The fact that a decimal constant is an integer, a fraction, or a mixed number is not pertinent to its generation.
 Furthermore, the decimal point is not assembled into the constant.
 The programmer may determine proper decimal point alignment either by defining his data so that the point is aligned or by selecting machine-instructions that will operate on the data properly (i.e., shift it for purposes of alignment).

 If zoned decimal format is specified (Z), each decimal digit is translated into one byte.
-The translation is done according to the character set shown in Appendix The rightmost byte contains the sign as well as the rightmost digit.
+The translation is done according to the character set shown in Appendix A. The rightmost byte contains the sign as well as the rightmost digit.
 For packed decimal format (P), each pair of decimal digits is translated into one byte.
 The rightmost digit and the sign are translated into the rightmost byte.
-The bit configuration for the digits is identical to the configurations for the hexadecimal digits shown in Section 3 under "Hexadecimal Self-Defining Value."
-For both packed and zoned decimals, a plus sign is translated into the hexadecimal digit C. and a minus sign into the digit D. The packed decimal constants (P-type) are used for processing by the decimal instruction set.
+The bit configuration for the digits is identical to the configurations for the hexadecimal digits 0-9 as shown in Section 3 under "Hexadecimal Self-Defining Value."
+For both packed and zoned decimals, a plus sign is translated into the hexadecimal digit C, and a minus sign into the digit D.